Constantino/flashifi-uniswap-v4-rehypothecation-hook/README.md

 - **ERC20 Compliance**: Full ERC20 standard implementation with proper transfer mechanics
 - **Hook Permissions**: Properly configured hook permissions for Uniswap v4 integration

-## Inspiration

-This project was inspired by the [OpenZeppelin RehypothecationHook implementation](https://github.com/OpenZeppelin/uniswap-hooks/pull/84/files), but has been reimagined and implemented to align with FlashiFi's thesis.

 ## Additional Resources